SAMexpert logo

 Outside the perimeter, there is Wild Wild West (no www-related pun intended).
 If the company owns the device, local monitoring may help.
 But I cannot think of a client-device-based technical solution for users' devices, internet cafes (do they still exist?), etc.

 While I was typing this, a friend interjected, "You can monitor activities through the SaaS admin consoles or APIs".
-And I had to remind him that you need to know what to watch before you monitor who and how uses a SaaS subscription.
+I had to remind him that you need to know what to watch before you monitor who and how uses a SaaS subscription.
 We're still talking about the discovery stage, remember?

-With all the workforce being forced to work from home now, albeit temporarily, most SaaS connections happen outside the perimeter.
+With the workforce being forced to work from home now, albeit temporarily, most SaaS connections happen outside the perimeter.

 So how do we detect that?
 The implementation may be daunting, but the idea itself is simple.